 Recovery from Surgery

-As mentioned previously, it’s highly-likely that you’ll be able to go home on the same day as your operation.
-It may be that you have a pad or plastic shield over your eye when you leave hospital, which should be kept on for the first day.
+As mentioned previously, it’s highly likely that you’ll be able to go home on the same day as your operation.
+It may be that you have a pad or plastic shield over your eye when you leave the hospital, which should be kept on for the first day.

-Feeling in your eye should return within a few hours, however it can take a few days for your vision to full return.
+Feeling in your eye should return within a few hours, however, it can take a few days for your vision to fully return.
 Common short-term side-effects of the procedure include: